Overview

 - Program director is committed to work/life balance for residents

-- Dedicate full-time and community faculty in general surgery
+- Dedicated full-time and community faculty in general surgery and several surgical subspecialties

 - Exposure to academic and private practice aspects of general surgery

-- Weekly didactics, supervised by faculty surgeons, in our own surgical simulation lab
+- Weekly didactics, supervised by faculty surgeons in both the classroom setting and our own surgical simulation lab

 Curriculum